karimelbahi/AndroidTask/README.md

-Naggaro andriod task to explain how to build demo based on MVVM architecture and easy to maintain using retrofit with flow adapter and how to access the same flow through all application layers with configuration changes and generic error handing.
+Andriod task to explain how to build demo based on MVVM architecture and easy to maintain using retrofit with flow adapter and how to access the same flow through all application layers with configuration changes and generic error handing.